 - Text Box

 - Bills to a nominated third party

 We recognise some customers may require additional help, so that all our customers can make the most of their phone and broadband services.
 This includes, but is not limited to, customers who have mental ill health, dementia, learning difficulties or who simply need more time spent with them to help them with their account.
 For these customers, specialist help is available.
 Where a fault is identified we will aim to prioritise and repair this as quickly as practicably possible for any customers with a critical need for an urgent repair.

 Customers can find all the information they need on the different services we offer on our accessibility page.
 Alternatively, customers can call us on 0800 622 838 or write to us at the following address SSE Phone and Broadband, Customer Service, PO Box 230, Havant, PO9 9DT.
 We’ll be happy to help.

 Monitoring and continuous improvement

-We'll carry out research and analysis on the experiences of vulnerable customers using customer surveys and forums.
-We also encourage our staff to highlight and feedback any issues as they are identified.
-We'll analyse and monitor any complaints received to drive continuous improvement.
+We encourage our staff to highlight and feed back any issues as they are identified.
+We'll analyse and monitor any complaints we receive to drive continuous improvement.